Paula Kinikinilau

-Paula Fakavainga Kinikinilau (born on the 30 August 1986) is a Tongan-born Romanian rugby union footballer.
+Paula Fakavainga Kinikinilau (born 30 August 1986) is a Tongan-born Romanian rugby union footballer.
 A centre, he is currently playing for RC Timişoara in the Romanian Rugby Championship.
 He played for the Otago ITM Cup team in the New Zealand Domestic competition in 2010.
 He also played in Singapore for the Penguins and in Hong Kong.

 He made his international debut in 2015 during a Rugby World Cup warm-up match for Romania against Tonga.
 He played in the 2015 Rugby World Cup.